 - Notify the website and request removal of inappropriate material

-- Contact the phone company if bullying is happening through cell phone
+- Contact the phone company if bullying is happening through a cell phone.

 - Contact the police if severe